Sanju-1114/Weather/README.md

 ```bash
 git clone https://github.com/Sanju-1114/Weather.git
 ```
-- then go to weather folder
+- then go to weather-app folder in which you cloned it

 ### Install dependencies
 ```bash